Comparison

 The Aeryn P1 uses a spliced Dyneema bridle (knot-free, maintaining full line tensile strength), a trailing edge micro rod (precision stiffening that maintains canopy shape during depower), and colour-coded pigtails.
 These are engineering details you’d expect on a premium wing, not a budget one.
 They come from the Peter Lynn/PLKB heritage: 20+ years of designing ram-air kites.

-The Gong Lowkite uses standard single-skin construction with a straightforward bridle system.
-It’s well-built and reliable, but it doesn’t have the standout engineering details of the P1.
-Gong’s strength is in their board and foil ecosystem rather than in canopy-specific innovation.
+The Gong Plus V2 uses single-skin construction with V2-specific upgrades: a redesigned bridle system, reinforced leading edge, and nylon stiffeners for improved canopy shape.
+It’s well-built and shows genuine iteration from the original Lowkite.
+Gong’s strength is in their board and foil ecosystem rather than in canopy-specific innovation, but the V2 updates narrow the gap.

 Gong Lowkite rider foiling with pink wing near a sandy coastal landscape